cockroachdb/docs/v2.1/admin-ui-cluster-overview-page.md

 ID | The ID of the node.
 Address | The address of the node.
 You can click on the address to view further details about the node.
 Uptime | How long the node has been running.
-Used Capacity | The used capacity for the node.
 Replicas | The number of replicas on the node.
+CPUs | The number of CPU cores on the machine.
+Capacity Usage | The storage capacity used by CockroachDB as a percentage of the total usable capacity on the node.
+The value is represented numerically and as a bar graph.
-Mem Usage | The memory usage for the node.
+Mem Usage | The memory used by CockroachDB as a percentage of the total memory on the node.
+The value is represented numerically and as a bar graph.
 Version | The build tag of the CockroachDB version installed on the node.
-Logs | Click **Logs** to see the logs for the node.
+Logs | Click **Logs** to see detailed logs for the node.

 ### Dead Nodes